northern-information/mapcorps.net/_posts/2021-06-22-1-what-is-mapcore-anyway.md

 Recursion is another powerful tool in programs with finite boundaries.

-Turtles all the way down.
+Turtles (`@`) all the way down.

 ## Conclusion

-Mapcore is electronic process music made with math, code, and an open mind.
+Mapcore is electronic process-music made with math, code, and an open mind.